universalappfactory/QmlGraphQl/README.md

 # Starting a GraphQL Server using Docker

-If you want to start a graphql example server locally using docker you may use one of the two docker files to build a docker container.
+If you want to start a graphql example server locally using docker, you may use one of the docker files to build a docker container.

 The first one uses the [SWAPI GraphQL Wrapper](https://github.com/graphql/swapi-graphql)

 The second one the [Apollo GraphQL server example](https://github.com/apollographql/graphql-server-example)

+And the third one the [Apollo GraphQL star-wars server example](https://github.com/apollographql/starwars-server)

 ```Bash